ZerothAngel/FtDScripts/missile/generalmissile.md

 ### Javelin-style Missiles (Alternate) ###

 Alternate high-altitude version.
 If launched >500 meters (ground distance) from the target, it will climb to 300 meters.
-Works best when the terminal phase *Thrust* is set to -1 (along with a suitably small terminal phase *ThrustAngle*).
+Works best when the terminal phase *Thrust* is set to -1 (along with a suitably small terminal phase *Angle*).

 If your normal engagement range is closer than 500 meters, change the *Distance* of the middle phase.
 The idea behind the middle phase is to prevent the missile from climbing to 300 meters should it miss (or while pursuing an air target that crashed).